-Student B: Then how does the experience [2-4 words] when you talk about how [2-4 words] practice.
+Student B: Then how does the experience ... when you talk about how ... practice.

-Suzuki-roshi: The third one, third, not stream [?] but third way, you know-
+Suzuki-roshi: The third one, third, not stream but third way-

 Student B: Is this like-what I'm curious about is-is this what the Orientals call the Pure Land?
 Or is it something else?